-Thursday, September 29, 2016, thirty (30) African American Women Leaders from the Chester County community were invited to a gathering with Michelle Legaspi Sanchez, Executive Director, Chester County Fund for Women and Girls, for a presentation and conversation regarding the 2016 Blueprint: Leveraging Progress produced by the Chester County Fund for Women and Girls.
-The purpose of this presentation was to introduce to some and review with others the data reported in the Blueprint as it related to African American women and girls in Chester County.
-The goal was to provide a platform for the leaders to share insights, current works and possible ways to improve the well-being of African American women and girls in Chester County in the seven core areas reported in the Blueprint.
+Thursday, September 29, 2016, thirty (30) African American women leaders from Chester County communities were invited to a gathering with Michelle Legaspi Sanchez, Executive Director of Chester County Fund for Women and Girls.
+The focus of the event was to present and converse about the “2016 Blueprint: Leveraging Progress,” produced by the Chester County Fund for Women and Girls.
+The purpose of this presentation was to introduce to some and review with others the data reported as it related to African American women and girls in Chester County.
+The goal was to provide a platform for the leaders to share insights, current works and possible ways to improve the well-being of African American women and girls in Chester County in seven core areas.

-Over the course of the last 17 months, there have been a series of lively, passionate, follow up discussions.
+Over the course of 17 months, a series of lively, passionate, follow up discussions were held.
 The issues that were addressed were diverse and complex, therefore most of the resolutions would not be simple nor would it be a ‘one size fits all’.
-The group recognized that their collective insight, knowledge, expertise and talents may enable a unique opportunity to add value, voice, and validity to African American challenges as well as to highlight their inherent resilience.
+The group recognized that their collective insight, knowledge, expertise, and talents would enable a unique opportunity to add value, voice, and validity to African American challenges as well as to highlight their inherent resilience.
 The group decided to move from conversation to action.

-The BWCCA has formed a steering committee of 14 members that meet on a regular basis to provide oversight and guidance for any initiatives/ activities/programming sponsored by the group.
-There will be 2-3 meetings annually of the general membership.
+BWCCA formed a steering committee of 14 members that meet on a regular basis to provide oversight and guidance for any initiatives/ activities/and programming sponsored by the group.
+The general membership is convened 2-3 times a year.
 Membership is open to all interested Black female leaders, those who aspire to be leaders; and those of influence in the Greater Chester County Area.